 on Council's behalf of course, to secure the land by change

 Council really should have been held to account at the time

 - the Community - however the Community chose to move on positively

 and as a consequence, and via the subsequent community participation,

-consultation and hard work by dedicatioted and passionate
+consultation and hard work by dedicated and passionate residents

-residents the resulting Heriatge land that we have to day
+the resulting heritage lands that we have today, and their

-and the Plans of Management ensure the Heritage Kyla Grazing
+Plans of Management, ensure the Heritage Kyla Grazing Lots

 records are lost and memories become blurred the following

 is an extract of the